-Use hand trucks, hump and forearm straps and blankets to help make your move safe and efficient.
+Use hand trucks, lifting straps and blankets to help make your move safe and efficient.

 Tip: A good rule of thumb: A healthy adult male should lift objects no more than 50 pounds, and smaller adults should lift no more than 35 pounds.
 And remember: lift with your legs, not your back.

-• Load the hand truck: To load boxes onto a hand truck (or dolly), have a helper tilt the box while you slip the truck’s platform under it.
+• Load the hand truck: To load boxes onto a hand truck, have a helper tilt the box while you slip the truck’s platform under it.
 Set the box down and push it snug against the hand truck.

 • Strap the load: Secure the load to the hand truck with a strap and ratchet for tightening.